 Fisherman's Wharf is the city's most visited neighborhood.
 Still a working wharf, thousands of tons of sole, salmon, and shrimp are sold here at "Fish Alley."
 Also known for its novelty museums, Ghirardelli Square, and clam chowder in a bread bowl, Fisherman's Wharf is close enough to SFAI that you can hear the sea lions barking at Pier 39.

 Only a short walk south from SFAI, the streets and alleys of Chinatown are always ready for exploration.
 From herbal shops, fresh produce stands, the Fortune Cookie Factory, and the Imperial Tea Court to markets alive with chickens, lobsters, and exotic delicacies, San Francisco's Chinatown is the largest outside of Asia.

 SoMA is the core of San Francisco's art and design activity.
-In this neighborhood, also known as South of Market, you'll find the San Francisco Museum of Modern Art, the Yerba Buena Center for the Arts, and the Cartoon Art Museum.
+In this neighborhood, also known as South of Market, you'll find the San Francisco Museum of Modern Art, the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, and the Cartoon Art Museum.
 SoMA includes most of the city's graphic design, multimedia, and film businesses, as well as a large number of artists' live/work lofts, galleries, cafes, and nightclubs.

 Most of San Francisco's public murals can be found in the Mission District.
 This eclectic neighborhood, located south of SFAI, is the historic home of San Francisco's Latino community, and its streets are abundant with taquerias, cafes, Mexican bakeries, bookstores, alternative art spaces, and specialty shops.